 - Feel free to add other vegetables such as bell peppers, cauliflower or broccoli.

-- To make this recipe gluten free: use gluten free noodles.
+- To make this recipe gluten free: use gluten-free pasta noodles.

-- To make this paste recipe paleo: use paleo friendly noodles such as Jovial food cassava flour noodles, zucchini noodles, sweet potato noodles or carrot noodles.
+- To make this recipe paleo: use paleo friendly noodles such as Jovial food grain free noodles, zucchini noodles, sweet potato noodles or carrot noodles.

 How to store:

-Store any leftovers in the fridge in an air-tight container for up to 5 days.
+Store any leftover pasta in the fridge in an airtight container for up to 5 days.
+This pasta also freezes really well for up to 3 months.

 Frequently asked questions: